woocommerce/woocommerce/docs/extension-development/check-if-woo-is-active.md

 **Note**: At this stage, WordPress has not yet initialized the current user data.

 Another method is to execute your code on the `woocommerce_init` action.
 This is executed right _after_ WooCommerce is active and initialized.
+This action (and the `before_woocommerce_init` action) fires in the context of the WordPress `init` action so at this point current user data has been initialized.

 ```php
 add_action( 'woocommerce_init', 'prefix_woocommerce_init' );